Investments that benefit the poor …

 another way MEDA creates business solutions to poverty

-MEDA's Sarona Risk Capital Fund (SRCF) provides early stage capital, an important source of funding for young companies.
-SRCF invests in promising companies in developing countries where we see both an excellent prospect of financial success and economic benefit to poor communities.
+The MEDA Risk Capital Fund (MRCF, formerly the Sarona Risk Capital Fund) provides early stage capital, an important source of funding for young companies.
+MRCF invests in promising companies in developing countries where we see both an excellent prospect of financial success and economic benefit to poor communities.

 Your donation can help make it happen!

 MEDA's first investment – in 1953 – was a dairy serving small farmers in Paraguay's Fernheim Colony.
 The Sarona Dairy, named after the fertile biblical Plain of Sharon in Israel, became a smashing success.